 - Give your employees a voice by gauging their biggest concerns and fears during this time.
 Make sure they know you care and are listening.

-- If you have opted for teleworking as a staffing solution, find ways to connect employees and build resiliency as many will feel isolated or overwhelmed as they juggle family and work responsibilities.
-It will be important to establish touchpoints, updates from the company, stress breaks and other activities to keep employee engaged and less worried.
+- With non-essential workers operating from home, find ways to keep employees connected and build resiliency.
+Many will feel isolated or overwhelmed as they juggle family and work responsibilities.
+It will be important to establish touch points, updates from the company, stress breaks and other activities to keep employee engaged and less worried.

 Lean on technology as a primary means of supporting wellness-related activities.